Warrandyte - Wonga Park

 Warrandyte - Wonga Park features high concentrations of family households, with a higher-than-average median household size

 Family households account for 86.4% of all households, including 48.6% couples with children, 29.1% couples without children, and 8.1% single parent families.
-Non-family households constitute the remaining 13.6%, with lone person households at 12.8% and group households comprising 0.9%.
-The median household size is 3.0 people, larger than the Greater Melbourne average of 2.9.
+Non-family households make up the remaining 13.6%, composed of 12.8% lone person households and 0.9% group households.
+The median household size is 3.0 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households